sjentsch/lsjDocs/Ch08/Ch08_Estimation_3.rst

 .. ----------------------------------------------------------------------------

-Okay, so that’s one part of the story.
-However, there’s something I’ve been glossing over so far.
-All my examples up to this point have been based on the “IQ scores” experiments, and because IQ scores are roughly normally distributed I’ve assumed that the population distribution is normal.
-What if it isn’t normal?
+Okay, so that is one part of the story.
+However, there is something I have been glossing over so far.
+All my examples up to this point have been based on the “IQ scores” experiments, and because IQ scores are roughly normally distributed I have assumed that the population distribution is normal.
+What if it is not normal?
 What happens to the sampling distribution of the mean?
 The remarkable thing is this, no matter what shape your population distribution is, as *N* increases the sampling distribution of the mean starts to look more like a normal